top of page

 The GDPs (nominal) of Rwanda and Burundi are $14.098 billion and $2.642 billion respectively, as of 2023 by the World Bank.
 These are therefore small economies given that the GDP of Dar es Salaam region alone is estimated at $10.9 billion as of 2020 by Statista.
 The sizes of the economies of the two countries will have crucial implications for their contribution to revenues that completed Tanzania SGR network will generate when operational.
 More specifically, because the economies of Rwanda and Burundi are rather small, they will be unable to generate volumes of exports, and exert demand for volumes of imports, that will require levels of use of the SGR network that will imply substantial revenues to the owner of the railway, i.e., Tanzania.

-From the foregoing, it is very likely that given the tiny GDPs of Rwanda and Burundi, the revenues that Tanzania will get from the two countries after the SGR project is completed will not be considerable as currently envisaged, especially when compared to the total cost of construction of ultra modern railway network.
+From the foregoing, it is very likely that given the tiny GDPs of Rwanda and Burundi, the revenues that Tanzania will get from the two countries after the SGR project is completed will not be considerable as currently envisaged, especially when compared to the total cost of construction of the ultra modern railway network.
 As such, if Tanzania would be able to get revenues for recouping its investment in the mega infrastructural project, then most of the revenues would be generated locally.
 If that is the case, then why is Tanzania focusing on neighboring countries instead of all the regions of the country, in its ambitious endeavour to introduce modern electrified SGR railway lines?
 In other words, what is the economic sense of building SGR railway lines to Rwanda and Burundi given what was observed above, while ignoring some of its regions like, for instance, Kilimanjaro and Arusha that have incredible proven potential for demand for modern railway services hence ability to pay for such services given that these are also renowned global tourist attraction regions?

 Lets us debate this now.